 In addition to disseminating the company principles and values, Employer Branding is also a valuable tool to give visibility to job opportunities aimed at recent graduates and profiles with experience, not only in the Italian market but globally.
-Considering the countries where Pirelli has a presence with one or more production plants, numerous events, projects and meetings were organised in 2022, where the Company promoted its own Employer Branding initiatives.
+Considering the countries where Pirelli has a presence with one or more production plants, numerous events, projects and meetings were organised in 2023, where the Company promoted its own Employer Branding initiatives.
 These activities are carried out also thanks to the network of contacts and partnerships with significant universities in the various countries.

-In Italy, Pirelli actively collaborates with Politecnico of Milan, Politecnico of Turin, Bocconi University, UCSC Catholic University and University of Turin.
-The latter Universities are located close to the Pirelli offices in Italy and the Company has always considered them to be a benchmark for economic and engineering education of young people.
+In Italy, Pirelli actively collaborates with Politecnico of Milan, Politecnico of Turin, Bocconi University, UCSC Catholic University, University of Turin and University of Milan Bicocca.
+The latter are universities that are located close to the Pirelli offices in Italy and the Company has always considered them to be a benchmark for economic and engineering education of young people.
 With these institutions, Pirelli organises Careers Days, round tables, Job Fairs and company presentations, both physically and virtually.